YouQam/tictactoe-cloud-backend/README.md

 # tictactoe-cloud-backend

-This is the backen of the application [tictactoe-cloud](https://github.com/YouQam/tictactoe-cloud).
+This is the backend side of the application [tictactoe-cloud](https://github.com/YouQam/tictactoe-cloud).

 ## Installation and Usage
 - Clone/download the repo